apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 1. Log into Edge and note that the route has been created, and that requests to your app are being routed through Edge.

  You will find a proxy whose name matches the pattern specified by the APIGEE_PROXY_NAME_TEMPLATE variable you specified in the manifest.
 The proxy has been deployed to the environment you specified when you created your service instance.

- > Note that the `bind-route-service` command currently generates an API proxy whose target endpoint is reached via HTTP, rather than HTTPS.
-If you prefer to use HTTPS, be sure to change the protocol by editing the proxy using the following instructions.
+ > If your newly-generated API proxy will be connecting to its target via HTTPS, be sure to read [Setting the target connection protocol](#target) for information on setting the protocol.

- > 1. With the generated proxy open, click the Develop tab on the right.

- > 1. In the Navigator on the left, under Target Endpoints, locate the default endpoint.

- > 1. In the Code window in the middle, locate the HTTPTargetConnection element's URL child element.

- > 1. Change the URL element's value so that it specifies `https` rather than `http`.

- > 1. Click Save.

- In the Edge management console, begin tracing that proxy, then send requests to your app.
+ In the Edge management console, begin tracing the proxy, then send requests to your app.
 Trace will show the traffic routing through the proxy.

  You can now configure standard Apigee Edge policies on that proxy.